iqm-finland/cirq-on-iqm/README.rst

 Documentation
 =============

-Cirq on IQM documentation is available `here <https://iqm-finland.github.io/cirq-on-iqm>`_
+Cirq on IQM documentation is available `here <https://iqm-finland.github.io/cirq-on-iqm/index.html>`_.

+Jump to our `Getting started with Cirq on IQM <https://iqm-finland.github.io/cirq-on-iqm/getting_started.html>`_ guide for a quick introduction on how to install and use Cirq on IQM.

 See the `Jupyter Notebook <https://jupyter.org/>`_ with examples: ``examples/usage.ipynb``.